-We want to develop a sustainable pathway for Green Health Activities at the Royal Edinburgh Hospital.
-Our experience has shown us the benefits of therapeutic activities within the community gardens and the demand for these activities has never been higher.
-Previous funding has allowed us to pilot these approaches and we now need to bring them together into a co-ordinated programme.
+We wanted to develop a sustainable pathway for Green Health Activities at the Royal Edinburgh Hospital.
+Our experience has shown us the benefits of therapeutic activities within the community gardens and the demand for these activities, particularly after the pandemic, has never been higher.
+Previous funding allowed us to pilot different approaches and we then brought these together into a co-ordinated programme.

-We want to create a pathway that supports members of the hospital community who are experiencing severe mental health problems to access green health therapeutic opportunities.
-We know that for many patients the support to use the community gardens needs to start before they have stepped out of the ward and for others they need to know that there will still be a place for them once they have been discharged.
+We wanted to create a pathway that supported members of the hospital community who were experiencing severe mental health problems to access green health therapeutic opportunities.
+We knew that for many patients the support to use the community gardens needed to start before they had stepped out of the ward, and for others they needed to know that there would still be a place for them once they had been discharged.

-This project will build upon the relationships and trust we have established with NHS Lothian staff and become a key anchor organisation for the delivery of green health activity on the NHS estate.
-This work will leading to improved health and wellbeing of NHS Lothian patients directly support the delivery of the Lothians Greenspace.
+This project built on the relationships and trust we had established with NHS Lothian staff and aligned with the aim to become a key anchor organisation for the delivery of green health activity on the NHS estate.
+The aim was to lead to improved health and wellbeing of NHS Lothian patients and directly support the delivery of the Lothians Greenspace and Health Strategic Framework.

-Our person-centred approach will ensure that there is a clear progression pathway from first contact with patients on wards through to discharge, and beyond.
-We will offer a range of green health activities that match the needs of both inpatients and outpatients.
-These activities are broadly split into the following 3 groups:
+The person-centred approach taken by Cyrenians ensured that there was a clear progression pathway from first contact with patients on wards through to discharge, and beyond.
+We offered a range of green health activities that matched the needs of both inpatients and outpatients.
+These activities were broadly split into the following 3 groups:

 For many people the green health journey starts on the wards and opportunities to access greenspace or gardening activities can vary substantially.
-By providing activities that can be done on the ward, we will support the patients and staff to develop a connection with nature.
-For many this will be there first step into using the outdoors as a therapeutic environment.
+By providing activities that can be done on the ward, we supported the patients and staff to develop a connection with nature.
+For many this was their first step into using the outdoors as a therapeutic environment.